humanmade/altis-cloud/docs/cdn/asset-compression.md

 It can provide a meaningful boost to compression for non-image assets like javascript or CSS.
 Brotli compression is only partially supported, meaning it can only be used on-the-fly by at the CDN, and not for `text/html` MIME Types and [not all browsers support Brotli](https://docs.w3cub.com/browser_support_tables/brotli).

-To enable Brotli for on-the-fly compression at the CDN layer (with the exception of the MIME type of `text/html` which will have to be compressed with GZIP), make a request to [Altis Support](https://docs.altis-dxp.com/guides/getting-help-with-altis/).
+Brotli support on Altis is currently available on an opt-in basis.
+To enable Brotli on your application, contact [Altis Support](https://docs.altis-dxp.com/guides/getting-help-with-altis/).

 ### Further reading: